ChALkeR/whinings/Instant-messaging.md

  * Contacts could be transfered between users, shared as an ID or QR code.
 Even nameservers is possible that provide `user@example.com` usernames as a mean of sharing an user ID (which actually includes a pubkey), but those are of course marked as «unvalidated».
  * Voice and video, file transfer — stuff like this should be possible once you implement secure routing between clients.
 Voice and video should not be synced between user devices by default — there is no need for that, but perhaps making it possible would have some benefits.
  * The client may or may not store transmitted files as regular messages, but if it does — it should sync them between clients of one user.
+ * Device public key is used only for initalizing a session, i.e. session key exchange.
+Further conversation is encrypted using session keys, which are auto-renewed and get disposed of fast.
+We do need perfect forward secrecy.
  * For crypto, use [libsodium](https://github.com/jedisct1/libsodium), _and_ make sure you don't do awful stuff like comparing keys with `memcmp` or running `memset`+`free`.
+ * Deleting logs is also a state change, but that promotes only to users _own_ devices.
+It also blacklists those logs so they are not received anymore.

+## Caveats and TODO

+ * The person you are talking to will see how many «devices» do you have and when you switch them.
+Some could be associated with work/home.
+Not sure if this an actual issue given that current instant messengers deliberately display when the user uses a phone, also e.g. Jabber has different priorities and clients — they leak the same information. _We could try to solve this with rotation, though._
+ * No true «offline» messages — those will get delivered only when the sender and the recepient will have at least one device online at the same moment.
+Given how often people are online now, mobile phones and desktop PCs — this is probably a better choice then queing the messages elsewhere.
+Users could work-around that by having an instance running somewhere.
+Another way would be to introduce optional log servers, that will keep undelivered messages for a short period of time (day/week), without being able to look into them (remember — those are encrypted with end-to-end encryption).
+Not sure that is needed, though.
+ * Voice and video could require some work to reduce lags.
+Or not.
+ * Chat rooms are not yet covered here in details, but they also should be done via state synchronization between all members.

 ## What does an insane instant messenger look like?